aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05-stream-lab.md

-# Module 5 : Explore Azure Stream Analytics
+# Module 05: Explore Azure Stream Analytics

 In this exercise, you'll provision an Azure Stream Analytics job in your Azure subscription, and use it to process a stream of real-time data.
 Before starting the exercise on Microsoft Learn, you'll need to prepare a cloud shell environment for your Azure subscription.

-1. If you are not already signed into the Azure portal, sign in to the  [Azure portal](https://portal.azure.com/)  at  `https://portal.azure.com`, with the Azure credentials from the Lab Environment output page.

-2. Use the  **[>_]**  button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, if prompted to select either Bash or PowerShell, select **Bash** and if you get **You have no storage mounted** click on **create storage**.The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:
+2. Inside Azure Portal, use the  **[>_]**  button to the right of the search bar at the top of the page to create a new Cloud Shell, if prompted to select either Bash or PowerShell, select **Bash** and if you get **You have no storage mounted** click on **create storage**.The cloud shell provides a command line interface in a pane at the bottom of the Azure portal, as shown here:

     ![Azure portal with a cloud shell pane](images/cloud-shell(1).png)

-## Exercise 1 : Analyze streaming data
+## Exercise 1: Analyze streaming data

-### Task 1 : Create Azure resources
+### Task 1: Create Azure resources

 1. In the Azure Cloud Shell, enter the following command to download the files you'll need for this exercise.